 Weed Kills Coronavirus: Fact or Fiction

 The internet can be a powerful tool and an unrivaled source of information.
 Unfortunately, though, it can just as readily be used as a source of misinformation.
 This is especially true in our contemporary post-truth age.
-But it's difficult to trust the things you read on the internet, for obvious reasons.
+But it's difficult to trust what you read on the internet, for obvious reasons.
 In recent months, the world has been struggling with the most deadly pandemic in the past 100 years.
-As of this writing, COVID-19 has killed hundreds of thousands of Americans and millions of others around the world.
+As of this writing, COVID-19 has killed hundreds of thousands of Americans and millions worldwide.

 weed and covid-19